Agrylin

 Lung inflammation: Lung inflammation (interstitial lung disease), causing difficulty breathing, has occurred on rare occasions in some people taking this medication.
 This complication can be serious and sometimes fatal.
 If you experience new or worsening shortness of breath or cough (with or without fever) at any time while you are taking anagrelide, contact your doctor immediately.

 Breast-feeding: It is not known if anagrelide passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children less than 16 years of age.